-Acoustic caulk (also known as acoustic sealant or damping compound) is different to standard caulk because it is specifically designed to remain flexible rather than harden with time.
+Acoustic caulk (also known as an acoustic sealant or damping compound) is different from standard caulk because it is specifically designed to remain flexible rather than harden with time.

 This means that it dampens vibrations rather than passing them straight through as hard caulk does.